Robert J. Stone: Career

 The Canadian Talent Library, which was set up to provide Canadian content for MOR radio, had a number of releases on Audat, including Peter Appleyard, Rob McConnell and The Laurie Bower Singers.

 When Audat closed, Stone was left to focus on World Records, which was primarily a custom record presser.
 Stone had unique distribution and packaging ideas, and independent acts and small labels would approach World to have records made for them.
-As a result, World saw a wide variety of musical talent come through the door.
+As a result, World saw a variety of musical talent come through the door.
 This included the band Rough Trade with their first "Direct to Disc" album, as well as Nash the Slash (Bedside Companion); The Scorpions Lonesome Crow (on Bomb Records), and Hagood Hardy.
 World also manufactured cassette tapes and transitioned to CDs as LP sales fell, but the competition was much fiercer with CDs as many production plants dealt with artists directly without the need for distribution brokers like World Records.

-Later in his career, Stone operated Newcastle Graphics Factory, a printing and design business he had set up originally to service World Records clients.
-He continued with this until his death in 2009.
+Later in his career, Stone operated Newcastle Graphics Factory, a printing and design business he had originally set up to service World Records clients.
+He continued with this business until he died in 2009.